AlexanderDubois/realEstateData/README.md

-# Bostads analys🏡

-> Ett verktyg för att analyera fastighetsdata, såsom prisutveckling för olika bostadsområden.
-Projekt består av en MacOS app byggd med Swif, samt en Flask (Python) API som backend.
+# Real estate analysis 🏡

+> A tool to analyse Swedish property data, such as price trends for certain areas.
+The project consists of a macOS app built and Swift and a Flask API as backend (Python).

 ![](real_estate.gif)

 ### Backend:
-Flask API för att hämta, sortera och analyera fastighetesdata ifrån Booli.
-Primära teknologier:
+Flask API to fetch, sort and analyse property data from Booli.
 - Flask
 - Requests

 ### Frontend:
-En MacOS app skriven i Swift för att visualisera datan ifrån Python API:et.
-Primära teknologier:
+A macOS app written in Swift to visualize and interact with the data from the backend.
-- SwiftUI - för allt det grafiska
+- SwiftUI
-- URLSession för web requests
+- URLSession
-- JSONSerilization för att parsa JSON data
+- JSONSerilization
-- Combine, för reactive programming
+- Combine (Reactive programming)

-Skriven av: @Alexander Dubois 2019
+Written by: @Alexander Dubois 2019